all-out/guides/_guides/wardecs.md

 ---
 ## Introduction

 Like all corps, All-Out gets wardecced from time to time.
-Since we are primarily a wormhole corp, this doesn't affectu as heavily as it would affect, say, a highsec mining corp.
+Since we are primarily a wormhole corp, this doesn't affect us as heavily as it would affect, say, a highsec mining corp.
 We do recruit brand new players often, though, and it's important that they know how their activity in highsec will be affected by a wardec.

 ## Overview